kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/module2-day0-template.md

    ![json](../../ASSETS/LABS/TEMPLATEEDITOR/PNPTEMPLATE/add-pnp-template-7.png?raw=true "Import JSON")

-8. The PnP-Template-J2 will now open in the Editor allowing the configuration to be added.
+8. The **PnP-Template-J2** will now open in the Editor allowing the configuration to be added.

    ![json](../../ASSETS/LABS/TEMPLATEEDITOR/PNPTEMPLATE/add-pnp-template-8.png?raw=true "Import JSON")

 ### Step 3 - Build the Template Logic

+As previously stated the PnP Template should use the minimum configuration to adhere to the **Don't Repeat yourself (DRY)** philosophy.
+Remember No System Variables and limited bind functionality are available.
+This inhibits the ability to use logic without filling in all the details.
+Additionally we really want to track these things which is what DayN affords us.

+> [!TIP]
+> Keep it **SIMPLE**

 ### Step 4 - Use Variables